 Customers are happier to have a personalized space in the mobile app market.
 They like to interact than to just be passive consumers.
 Hence it is essential for a mobile app to make itself up for proper reviewing.
 Users using the application need to be daily encouraged to take the step and rate the application.
 This rating is very important as a lot of applications are ranked by the third party in the event of the same keywords in order of the rating of the application.
 Plus customers do read reviews to see the suitability of the service for them and also they communicate with other customers in the form of reviews.

 Besides all these traditional methods of marketing mobile apps, one of the most important approaches to increasing visibility of mobile apps is via digital marketing.
 We have to agree that brand retention is an idea of the past and does work today only in certain cases.
 The trend now is of content and inbound marketing.
 Leveraging content and inbound strategies can create a potential market of the customers who really want to use a service.
 It cuts down on passive consumers.
-It can all start with a simple blog, podcast and useful content.
+It can all start with a simple blog, creating a podcast and useful content.
 Customers serve themselves information via content and hence powerful content can easily attract customers to use a service.

 There is no dearth of mobile application development and that’s accurately why we need mobile application marketing.
 But on a quick note, always beware of the possible mistakes of mobile apps marketing.
 Here’s a quick run through:

 Treating the mobile experience as a desktop experience.
 Drawing from the basic functionality, design elements corresponding to a mobile experience needs to be incorporated.
 At the same time, input functionality needs to be redesigned according to the mobile phone experience.

 You wanted to make an app but ended up making a mobile website.
 This happens when enterprises try to fool the customer by treating a website with the feel of an application.
 But then this can only end customer relationships.